mpv-player/mpv/DOCS/man/lua.rst

         The third and optional return value is a string that will be appended to the input line without displaying it in the completions.

+        A function is passed as the second argument to the callback.
+The return values can instead be passed as arguments to this function, allowing completions to be processed asynchronously.
+This function can only be called once, and only for the latest complete event, in which case it returns ``true``.
+Otherwise it does nothing and returns ``false``.

     ``autoselect_completion``
         Whether to automatically select the first completion on submit if one wasn't already manually selected.
 Defaults to ``false``.